-	But as it turned out the delay was longer than expected as the mover had difficulty getting the necessary county personnel to take down two overhead street lights – the traffic light at Bank Street and the one at the Highway 19 intersection – were too low for the building :to pass under.
+But as it turned out the delay was longer than expected as the mover had difficulty getting the necessary county personnel to take down two overhead street lights – the traffic light at Bank Street and the one at the Highway 19 intersection – were too low for the building to pass under.

 Consequently it was October 28th before the move was to be completed.
 As I watched the house being moved up Bank Street I overheard a gentlemen comment, “Whoever had the gall to bring such a disreputable shack into the park.”
-Another said, “Boy – somebody should touch a match to that pile of rubbish.”
+Another said, “Boy – somebody should torch a match to that pile of rubbish.”
 I must admit it certainly did look worthless and impossible.
 As they reached the park one chinaberry tree had to be cut down – we promised to replace it, which we did soon after.
 By 11:30 that night the old building was in place.
 I certainly sighed in relief but this was only the first step in a long project.

 October 29th and 30th – the movers replaced the roof rafters and stripping.
 As we walked through the building to look it over the task of making something presentable of it seemed almost impossible.
 The roof was off, windows were all smashed with the frames broken and screens removed, the walls were covered with a thick heavy plaster which would have to be removed, the doors were all broken or completely gone, frazzled pieces of wiring hung from the remaining boards, and where there were signs of having had a bathroom in the house there were no usable pipes anywhere.
 Faint hearts would never have undertaken the job of restoring the old house into a purposeful building.